Lessons From The Trenches Of UX Research: An Interview With Brooke Baldwin

 In this episode, Brooke talks about her passion for UX research, what her professional journey of more than two decades has looked like, and what these years have taught her about the human psyche.
 VWO learned a ton from her and thought that it was prudent to summarize the key highlights and insights from the conversation:

 Brooke’s professional journey and her role at WhatsApp

 Brooke started working with startups while she was in graduate school and has been in product design and research for a little over 20 years.
-While she initially had no master plan, she took up every opportunity that allowed her to learn and grow by working with people having diverse skill sets which amplified her innate skills along with helping her borrow skills outside of her T.
+While she initially had no master plan, she took up every opportunity that allowed her to learn and grow by working with people having diverse skill sets which amplified her innate skills.

 A few years ago, she took up an exciting role at Facebook, where she worked for their Ads- Emerging Markets team in London.
 It allowed her to travel all over the world, spend time and conduct research in emerging markets including India, Mexico, Brazil, and Indonesia, and learn more about countries she’s always admired.